Gasgira/gasgira.github.io/README.md

-The original assets (e.g. code) used for this website, not associated with Microsoft, are licensed under the ISC license.
+The original assets (e.g. code) used for this website, not associated with Microsoft, are available under the ISC license.

 ISC License

-Copyright (c) 2022 Skimmer
+Copyright (c) 2022 Kwatzy

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above